mpcrlab/RALVINN/README.md

     2) The current frame rate is 10 FPS, max is 48
     3) Each tread is set to full speed [1,1]
     4) Take a picture is currently disabled.
+    5) Rover 2.0 has a mic and speakers.